 Operators are assigned to the County Emergency Operations Center, City and County fire stations, health departments, hospitals and other agencies as needed when normal communications are overloaded or disrupted.
 Most traffic is handled by voice or packet using dedicated equipment at the served agencies.

-Licensed amateur radio operators in Jackson County interested in emergency communications are encouraged to join.
-A successful background check from the county Sheriff's Office is required to receive a state ID card and station assignments.
+Licensed amateur radio operators in Jackson County interested in emergency communications (emcomm) are encouraged to join.
+A successful background check from the county Sheriff's Office is required.

-The JCARES weekly net occurs at 7:30 pm every Thursday on the Rogue Valley Manor repeater (147.000, PL 123.0).
-All licensed amateur radio operators are invited to check in as visitors after the regular member roll call.
-The monthly JCARES meeting starts at 7:00 pm on the third Wednesday of each month.
-Guests are welcome.
-Email JCARES (firstname.lastname@example.org) for details.
+The weekly training net is at 7:30 pm every Thursday on the Mt.
+Baldy repeater (146.840, PL 123.0), all licensed amateur radio operators are invited to check in as visitors after the regular member roll call.

 - County Emergency Management